radiatingreverberations/comfyui-docker/README.md

 ### Windows specific notes

-When running Docker images on Windows, they most likely run on Linux in WSL2.
-This means that it cannot access the Windows file systems directly, but has to use [drvfs](https://wsl.dev/technical-documentation/drvfs/).
+When running Docker images on Windows, it most likely runs on a Linux VM under WSL2.
+This means that they cannot access the Windows file systems directly, but have to use [drvfs](https://wsl.dev/technical-documentation/drvfs/).
 This can make models take longer to load.
 The workaround is to put such files on a Linux file system directly inside WSL2.

 ## Building

+Instead of using the pre-built images it is also possible to build them locally.

 ```shell
 docker buildx bake